mechapede/mechapede.github.io/about.md

 Matthew MacDonald

-I am a highly motivated computer scientist that is always experimenting with new tools and different languages.
+I am a highly motivated computer scientist who is always experimenting with new tools and different languages.

 ## Interests
 * Interactive Web Pages